 Structure of the ACCC

-The ACCC has a number of divisions, including the Mergers, Exemptions and Digital division.
+The ACCC has several divisions, including the Mergers, Exemptions and Digital division.
 Within that division is the Digital Platforms branch, which is responsible for the ongoing scrutiny of digital platform markets through conducting its digital inquiries.
 The Digital Platforms branch also works with other units within the ACCC on specific matters, such as the Merger Investigations Branch (responsible for merger control) and the Competition Division (responsible for competition law enforcement).

 Cooperation with other regulators